Essential Elements of a Magazine Business Plan

 of financial projections, plus detailed analysis of competitive

-magazines.
+publications.
 I offer a simple planning kit that includes a text

 outline of the text and a financial workbook.
 Click HERE to